mycrew-online/sdk/docs/EXAMPLES.md

 # Examples Guide

-Complete working examples for common SimConnect scenarios, from basic monitoring to advanced applications.
+Complete working code samples for common SimConnect scenarios, from basic monitoring to advanced applications.

+> **Note**: This guide contains code snippets and samples.
+For a complete working project example, see the **sim-webservice** in the `example/` directory.

 ## Table of Contents